Diesel engine: Introduction

 Diesel engines work by compressing only air, or air combined with residual combustion gases from the exhaust (known as exhaust gas recirculation, "EGR").
 Air is inducted into the chamber during the intake stroke, and compressed during the compression stroke.
 This increases air temperature inside the cylinder so that atomised diesel fuel injected into the combustion chamber ignites.
 The torque a diesel engine produces is controlled by manipulating the air-fuel ratio (λ); instead of throttling the intake air, the diesel engine relies on altering the amount of fuel that is injected, and thus the air-fuel ratio is usually high.

 The diesel engine has the highest thermal efficiency (see engine efficiency) of any practical internal or external combustion engine due to its very high expansion ratio and inherent lean burn, which enables heat dissipation by excess air.
 A small efficiency loss is also avoided compared with non-direct-injection gasoline engines, as unburned fuel is not present during valve overlap, and therefore no fuel goes directly from the intake/injection to the exhaust.
 Low-speed diesel engines (as used in ships and other applications where overall engine weight is relatively unimportant) can reach effective efficiencies of up to 55%.
-The combined cycle gas turbine (Brayton and Rankine cycle) is a combustion engine that is more efficient than a diesel engine, but due to its mass and dimensions, is unsuitable for many vehicles, including watercraft and some aircraft.
+The combined cycle gas turbine (Brayton and Rankine cycle) is a combustion engine that is more efficient than a diesel engine, but due to its mass and dimensions, is unsuitable for many vehicles, including aircraft and some watercraft.
 The world's largest diesel engines put in service are 14-cylinder, two-stroke marine diesel engines; they produce a peak power of almost 100 MW each.

 Diesel engines may be designed with either two-stroke or four-stroke combustion cycles.
 They were originally used as a more efficient replacement for stationary steam engines.
 Since the 1910s, they have been used in submarines and ships.
 Use in locomotives, buses, trucks, heavy equipment, agricultural equipment and electricity generation plants followed later.
 In the 1930s, they slowly began to be used in some automobiles.
 Since the 1970s energy crisis, demand for higher fuel efficiency has resulted in most major automakers, at some point, offering diesel-powered models, even in very small cars.
 According to Konrad Reif (2012), the EU average for diesel cars at the time accounted for half of newly registered cars.
 However, air pollution and overall emissions are more difficult to control in diesel engines compared to gasoline engines, so the use of diesel engines in the US is now largely relegated to larger on-road and off-road vehicles.

 Though aviation has traditionally avoided using diesel engines, aircraft diesel engines have become increasingly available in the 21st century.
 Since the late 1990s, for various reasons—including diesel's inherent advantages over gasoline engines, but also for recent issues peculiar to aviation—development and production of diesel engines for aircraft has surged, with over 5,000 such engines delivered worldwide between 2002 and 2018, particularly for light airplanes and unmanned aerial vehicles.